-GROSS: 'Cause, I mean, you're using - are these actual headlines?
-These sound like they really are ripped out of entertainment magazines and, you know, entertainment headlines, the kinds of headlines, though, that, like, hype things, you know?
-Like, that Reese Witherspoon celebrated her 40th birthday in style.
+GROSS: Are these actual headlines?
+These sound like they really are ripped out of entertainment magazines and, you know, entertainment headlines - the kinds of headlines, though, that, like, hype things - you know, like, that Reese Witherspoon celebrated her 40th birthday in style.
 Like...

 EICHNER: Yes.
 Sometimes, I do find these things in a magazine or on an entertainment website.
-And if they're not, it's certainly - it's meant to sound like that - you know, just the idea that someone's going about their day in New York on their way to the job or running to catch the bus to pick their kid up from daycare, but I'm going to stop you and ask about Kate Winslet's Oscar chances.
+And if they're not, it's certainly - it's meant to sound like that.
+Just the idea that someone's going about their day in New York on their way to the job, running to catch the bus to pick their kid up from daycare, but I'm going to stop you and ask about Kate Winslet's Oscar chances...

 EICHNER: That's the general idea.

 GROSS: Yeah.
-Like, the world is going to hell.
-You're going to find out about how people feel about living in a world where TV creators themselves are becoming known personalities (laughter).
+Like, the world is going to hell, but you're going to find out about how people feel about living in a world where TV creators themselves are becoming known personalities (laughter).

-GROSS: But I love it because I think people think that you're, like, insulting people on the street.
-But I think you're just kind of making fun of a certain type of pop culture writing in a way, a certain type of...
+GROSS: Yeah.
+But I love it because I think people think that you're, like, insulting people on the street.
+But I think you're just kind of making fun of a certain type of pop culture writing, in a way, a certain type...

-GROSS: ...Fandom and a certain kind of, like, exaggerated importance to things, even though you are truly passionate about this stuff.
-As am I. I mean, I'm so deep into pop culture, too, but I think it's hilarious to make fun of it in this way.
+GROSS: ...Of fandom and a certain kind of, like, exaggerated importance to things - even though you are truly passionate about this stuff.
+As am I. I mean (laughter), I'm so deep into pop culture, too.
+But I think it's hilarious to make fun of it in this way.

 EICHNER: Exactly.
 And I think the whole show is about my own personal love-hate relationship with my interest in the entertainment industry.
-As I've gotten older, I realize it's ridiculous.
-Award shows are fun, but completely arbitrary and absurd.
+As I've gotten older, I realized it's ridiculous.
+Award shows are fun but completely arbitrary and absurd.
 And yet, I will watch every single one of them.
-And this is, you know - "Billy On The Street" is inspired by that love-hate relationship.
+"Billy On The Street" is inspired by that love-hate relationship.

 GROSS: So did you try stand-up comedy before doing what you do now?

 EICHNER: I started out as a very traditional actor.
-The first thing I ever did in terms of performance was singing.
-When I opened my mouth to sing as a kid, I kind of randomly had a really good singing voice.
-And so that put me on the actor track and the musicals track.
 I went to Northwestern.
-I was a theater major there, and then when I got to New York after college, I was doing the typical struggling actor thing.
+I was a theater major there.
+And then when I got to New York after college, I was doing the typical struggling-actor thing.
 And people had told me that I was funny.
-I would adlib in plays even if I wasn't supposed to.
+I would ad-lib in plays even if I wasn't supposed to.
 So I thought I should maybe try to focus on comedy.
-And I went to the Upright Citizens Brigade, the famous improv school in New York, and I took improv classes.
-And, ultimately, I ended up writing the show that I mentioned earlier, "Creation Nation."
-And that became the first thing I did which put me on the map at least in New York, in terms of the industry getting to know me and press and things like that.

 EICHNER: I did.